-The total a posteriori benzene emissions for PRD and HK, respectively, are 4.0 (1.1-6.9) Gg/month (for all cases the range represents one sigma uncertainty) and 0.4 (0.1-0.7) Gg/month.
-A posteriori toluene emissions are 12 (4-20) Gg/month for PRD and 0.5 (0.2-0.9) Gg/month for HK.
-The inversion sensitivity tests, i.e., using other bottom-up emission inventories for the a priori estimate (listed in Table 2), all produce toluene emission estimates that fall within the uncertainty range of the a posteriori emissions from the reference inversion.

-Benzene and toluene measurement data at the Mt.
+- 5 0.4 (0.1-0.7) Gg month-1.
+A posteriori toluene emissions are 12 (4-20) Gg month-1 for PRD and 0.5 (0.2-0.9) Gg month-1 for HK.
+Inversion sensitivity tests, i.e., using other bottom-up emission inventories for the a priori estimate (listed in Table 2), all produce toluene emission estimates that fall within the uncertainty range of the a posteriori emissions from the reference inversion. - 10 Benzene and toluene measurement data at the Mt.
 TMS site were not used in the inversion but for validating the posterior emissions.
-For benzene, using the a priori and a posteriori emission fields, respectively, the RMSE between the simulated and observed mixing ratios at Mt.
-TMS site are 0.367 ppb and 0.312 ppb, and the mean bias between the simulated and observed mixing ratios are 0.314 ppb and 0.208 ppb.
-For toluene, the RMSE (1.50 ppb) between the observed and simulated mixing ratios using the a posteriori emission fields from the inversion was smaller than that (1.55 ppb) using the a priori field; the mean bias (1.06 ppb) between the observations and simulated mixing ratios using a posteriori emission fields was also smaller than that (1.12 ppb) using the a priori field.
-Both the RMSEs and mean bias suggest that the a posteriori emissions are more accurate than the a priori emissions.
+For benzene, using the a priori and a posteriori emission fields, respectively, the root mean square errors between the simulated and observed mixing ratios at Mt.
+TMS site are 0.367 and 0.312 ppb, and the mean bias between the simulated and observed mixing ratios are 0.314 and - 0.208 ppb.
+For toluene, the root mean square error (1.50 ppb) between the observed and simulated mixing ratios using the a posteriori emission fields from the inversion was smaller than that (1.55 ppb) using the a priori field; the mean bias (1.06 ppb) between the observations and simulated mixing ratios using a posteriori emission fields was also smaller than that (1.12 ppb) using the a priori field.
+Both the root mean square error and mean bias suggest that the a posteriori emissions are more accurate than the a priori emissions.